-Onam is a harvest festival celebrated in the South Indian state of Kerala every year, in the Malayali month of Chingam, that falls between August and September.
+Onam is a popular festival celebrated in the South Indian state of Kerala every year, in the Malayali month of Chingam, that falls between August and September.
 According to ancient legend, people believe that the spirit of King Mahabali, under whose reign prosperity and peace thrived in the state, visits them during this propitious time and showers his blessings.

 The festivities, spread over a fortnight, include boat races called vallam kali, intricate flower arrangements termed pookkalam and a sumptuous feast termed “Onam Sadhya”.